optimusflow/KB/quantower-algo/trading-operations.md

 ---
 description: >-
-  Placing a different type of orders, modifying and canceling them using Quantower API
+  Placing a different type of orders, modifying and canceling them using OptimusFLOW API
 ---

 # Trading operations

 A key part of each strategy is a trading algorithm it implements.
 In most cases it requires possibilities of placing a different type of orders, modifying and canceling them.
-In this topic, we will show you how to get access to this operations via [**Quantower API**](https://api.optimusflow.qtower.app/).
+In this topic, we will show you how to get access to this operations via [**OptimusFLOW API**](https://api.optimusflow.qtower.app/).

 ## Placing orders